Author Logo Pic

 • ZipRecruiter averages $24 per hour

-The insurance industry presents unique complications.
-Your agency needs VAs who understand certificate of insurance requests, loss runs, endorsements, and renewal timelines.
+Insurance agencies often require VAs who understand certificate requests, endorsements, loss runs, renewal workflows, and agency management systems (AMS).
 This specialization justifies premium pricing but creates qualification challenges when sourcing from general VA marketplaces.

 Monthly retainer packages typically bundle a set number of hours - commonly 20, 40, or 80 hours - at discounted rates compared to pure hourly arrangements.
 These structures provide predictable costs but create utilization pressure.
-If your VA completes tasks faster than expected, you've prepaid for unused capacity.
-If they work slower, you face overages.
+IMonthly retainers provide predictable costs, but agencies may pay for unused hours or incur additional charges if workloads exceed the agreed package.

 Human Virtual Assistant Costs: The Complete Picture